Table of Contents

 - Slip and Fall in West Palm Beach

 - Swimming pool accidents in West Palm Beach

 Almost every kind of accident can result in a serious personal injury that can leave the victim unable to work, participate in activities, take care of daily activities, or even dress, bathe, and feed oneself without pain and suffering.
-Our lawyers have represented clients with serious, life-altering injuries including:
+An experienced West Palm Beach personal injury lawyer at our firm can represent clients with serious, life-altering injuries including:

 - Traumatic brain injury

 Find Out What Your Case Is Worth – Call 954-525-2345 or Fill Out Our Free Case Evaluation Form.

 Schedule a Free Consultation With a Top-Rated West Palm Beach Personal Injury Lawyer Today

 When you’ve been seriously injured in an accident through no fault of your own, your sole focus is on your recovery so that you can get back to your regular life.
 The West Palm Beach accident attorneys of Lawlor, White & Murphey understand the stress of worrying about having to pay for your recovery while being out of work and unable to provide for your family.
 That’s why we offer our clients free consultations to learn about their legal options.
 We also work on personal injury cases on contingency, so you don’t have to pay us anything unless we obtain a settlement or recovery at trial for you.
 Call our office today or fill out our online contact form for a free consultation.